msdousti/package-challenge/README.md

 I received the following challenge as part of a software engineering task, and I decided to document some details about it.
 The details include:

 0) Challenge description
-1) Requirement analysis
+1) Requirements analysis
-2) Design decisions
+2) Design principles and decisions
 3) Design
-4) Implementation
+4) Running the code

 Each item is described next.